adamkurth/reborn_dev/old/doc/source/introduction.rst

 Introduction
 ************

-pydiffract is meant to be a flexible, intuitive and easy-to-use library of analysis tools for x-ray diffraction data.
+bornagain is meant to be a flexible, intuitive and easy-to-use library of analysis tools for x-ray diffraction data.
 It is meant for quickly hashing out ideas for projects that do not fit within existing analysis pipelines.

 Firstly, let's get the simple things out of the way: